- About ESA

 Scientific accuracy (25)

-Does the teacher use entomological resources such as the following?
+Does the teacher use entomological resources such as entomologists, books, computers, or other media in a way that enhances the curriculum?
 (20 points total)

-Does the quality of references serve as indications of esteem among the following?
-(15 points total)
+Does the quality of references serve as indications of esteem among the following? (references should be submitted from colleagues and/or current and former students) (15 points total)

 Any candidate nominated, but not selected, may be renominated no more than two times within the two-year period after his/her initial submission.
 Renomination packages will be retained for two years by the awards administrator.
 Nominators must send a letter of renomination to the awards administrator by the award deadline above.
 Previously submitted documentation will be used for the evaluation process unless the nominator submits new or updated documents.
 The renomination e-mail must contain this additional documentation.
 New or updated documents must follow the electronic submission requirements noted above.